 This process is designed to start broad and narrow down to the most accurate code possible.

-Step 2: Identify and Collect Potential Codes
+Step 2: Review Potential HTS Codes

 Step 3: Use the Official HTS Search Tool for Verification